Charlesmendez/harvard-project/README.md

 # Rove iOS app
-This is the repository for the Rove iOS app.
+Initial MVP for Rove for Harvard project